 The map function is a function that takes two parameters, an array and a function.
 It takes the array and perform the function on every elements of that array and thereafter returns another array of results gotten from the function's output.
-JavaScript and some other programming languages comes with the map function but Lua did not.
-So now, we will be creating our own map function in Lua.

 local function map(inputArray,inputFunction)